|Macintosh Separation Anxiety (MSA)

 demolished display, this Mac continued to

-diagnostics, and a replacement display put it back in service, good as
+function, and a replacement display put it back in service.
+Most

 but it's a good example of the Mac's durability; see TechTales and